 30 Free Activities in Rome

-From people watching at piazzas to tossing coins in storied fountains, Rome has many offerings for those hoping to save a few euros.
+From people-watching in lively piazzas to tossing coins into storied fountains, Rome is filled with treasures for travellers looking to save a few euros.

 1. Piazza Navona

-Stroll Central Rome's elegant square with extravagant fountains, baroque mansions, and a colorful mix of street artists, tourists, and hawkers.
+Wander through central Rome’s elegant square, surrounded by extravagant fountains, baroque mansions, and a vibrant blend of street artists, tourists, and vendors.

 2. Piazza del Popolo

-Literally meaning "people's square," Pizza del Popolo may be a tourist-friendly place now, but up until 1826 it was used for public executions!
+Literally meaning "people's square," Piazza del Popolo is a popular spot today, though up until 1826, it was once the site of public executions!

 3. Spanish Steps

-Take a seat on the Spanish Steps, the ultimate perch for people watching.
-Built between 1723 and 1725, the square around the steps was once considered Spanish territory, hence the name.
+Settle on the Spanish Steps, the perfect spot for people-watching in Rome.
+Built between 1723 and 1725, the area around the steps was once considered Spanish territory, giving them their name.

 4. Piazza del Campidoglio

-This is one of Rome's most beautiful squares, designed in the 16th-century by Michelangelo and laid out between two points of the Capitoline Hill.
+One of Rome’s most beautiful squares, Piazza del Campidoglio was designed in the 16th century by Michelangelo, gracefully positioned between two peaks of the Capitoline Hill.

 5. The Vatican